Discover the memory paths in Paris

-For the 3e consecutive year, the Shoah Memorial has the honor to take part in the "Parisian Week of fight against racism and antisemitism" organized by the city hall of Paris.
+For the 3e This year, the Shoah Memorial is honored to take part in the "Parisian Week against Racism and Anti-Semitism" organized by the City of Paris.

 Simone Veil, journey of a life

-From the hotel Lutétia where she arrived in 1945 from her return from deportation to the battles fought on the rostrum of the National Assembly, the participants walked along the Quai de Conti in front of the imposing columns of the French Academy.
+From the Hotel Lutétia where she arrived in 1945 after returning from deportation to the fighting at the rostrum of the National Assembly, participants walked along quai de Conti in front of the imposing columns of the French Academy.
 By inscribing their steps in a daily Paris, they share the story of a life of commitments.

-The route then opens the entrance to the Pantheon: under the dome, the tribute to the Righteous of France and the final resting place of an immortal couple.
+The route then opens the entrance to the Panthéon: under the dome, a tribute to the Righteous of France and the final resting place of an immortal couple.
 Iconic figure, the lives of Simone Veil now adorn the urban furniture near the Shoah Memorial, the final stage in a journey marked by the seal of exception.

 Duration: 2h30